-Define what a “messy room” is.
+Be specific about what a “messy room” is.

-When your child’s room is clean, walk through it with him and point out what makes it neat: “There are no toys on the floor because they are put away.
+When your child’s room is clean, walk through it together and point out what makes it clean: “There are no toys on the floor because they’re put away.
 The bed is made.
 Your clothes are hanging in the closet, not thrown on the floor.
 Nice job.”
 You can even take a picture of the room when it’s neat so your child can refer to it.

 Use visual reminders.

 Get rid of junk and outdated things.

 Have a place for everything.

-Pay special attention to his study area.
+Pay special attention to the study area.

 Be a role model.